laminas/laminas-modulemanager/doc/book/zend.module-manager.best-practices.md

 ## Utilize a vendor prefix for module names

 To avoid module naming conflicts, you are encouraged to prefix your module namespace with a vendor prefix.
-As an example, the (incomplete) developer tools module distributed by Zend is named "ZendDeveloperTools" instead of simply "DeveloperTools".
+As an example, the (incomplete) developer tools module distributed by Laminas is named "Laminas\\DeveloperTools" instead of simply "DeveloperTools".

 ## Utilize a module prefix for service names